rydmike/rydmike.github.io/colorscheme.md

 The migration to move all Flutter Material UI widgets to only use ColorScheme derived colors is still in progress.
 Some changes will inevitable also break with past default behavior from ThemeData.
-This public design [**document**](https://docs.google.com/document/d/1kzIOQN4QYfVsc5lMZgy_A-FWGXBAJBMySGqZqsJytcE/edit#heading=h.pub7jnop54q0) explains the migration in detail.
+This public design [**document**](https://docs.google.com/document/d/1kzIOQN4QYfVsc5lMZgy_A-FWGXBAJBMySGqZqsJytcE/edit#heading=h.pub7jnop54q0) explains the ongoing migration in detail.

 ### ColorScheme Theme Gaps